|Location and Size||Comparative Economic Indicators|

 Coface Country Rating: C — The economy is set to rebound gradually in 2021, but pre‐existing headwinds might impede the growth momentum.
 Private consumption (57.9% of GDP) is likely to recover slowly due to a weak outlook, as income loss and the increase in unemployment induced by the lockdowns are unlikely to be fully absorbed.

 Coface Business Climate Rating: B — A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
 Corporate default probability is still acceptable on average.

-Credendo Commercial Risk: B (Moderate risk based on A-low risk to C-high risk)
+Credendo Business Environment Risk: E (Above average risk based on A-low risk to G-high risk)